JLockerman/queues/shootout/Readme.md

 # shootout

 benchmark runner.
 Runs with `cargo +nightly run --release`.
+All output is in `ns/iter`.